ChanLumerico/lucid/README.md

 ## Why Lucid?

 Lucid is not just a library; it's an exploration of how deep learning works at its core.
 While frameworks like TensorFlow and PyTorch abstract much of the complexity, Lucid reveals the fundamental building blocks of deep learning.
-Hereâs why youâll love it:

 - **Educational**: Learn how gradients are computed, how tensors interact, and how models are built.
 - **Lightweight**: Avoid the overhead of larger frameworks.